artsmia/artstories.md/art/piranesi-side-table.md

 ## Everyone's a Critic

 Critics attacked Piranesi for his apparent love of ornament over functionality, his Rococo pretensions.
 But Piranesi didn’t care for Rococo either.
-Not because of all the ornamentation—frills and flipperies were fine by him—but because of its often artless arrangement.
+Not because of all the ornamentation—frills and fripperies were fine by him—but because of its often artless arrangement.
 He preferred more orderly ornament, geometrically and mathematically organized.

 ## A Table for Display